 We probably eat pasta once a week or at least a couple times a month.
 It’s quick and easy and time is one thing we are always running short on.
 I love making garlic bread to go with pasta, and it wasn’t until recently that I thought to add some seasoning to it.
 Why wasn’t I doing this before?!?
 It seriously adds so much to the bread, and it makes it soooo yummy!
 It only takes a few minutes and it’s well worth it.
-So far I have only used dry spices to make it, but I think once my herb plants start growing in the next few weeks, I will try using fresh herbs.
-I can’t wait!
+Serve this bread with this Easy Baked Mostaccioli for the perfect dinner!

 - 4 TBS butter

-- 3-4 tsp minced garlic (I like the pre-chopped kind)
+- 3-4 teaspoon minced garlic I like the pre-chopped kind

 - dash of salt and pepper

-- 4. Place in broiler and cook until lightly browned on the edges, about 3-4 minutes.
+Place in broiler and cook until lightly browned on the edges, about 3-4 minutes.
 Watch closely as it can burn very quickly under the broiler.
+Remove and serve!